 Learn how to calculate the calories needed for your diet

 1615 x 1.55 = 2503 Kcal

-Manuel, in order to maintain his current weight, should ingest approximately 2503 Kcal per day.
+To maintain his current weight, Manuel should ingest approximately 2503 Kcal per day.

+Learn how to calculate the calories needed for your diet